Director: David Lean / Screenplay: Noël Coward / Editing: Jack Harris / DP: Robert Krasker

 In many respects, David Lean’s career was later echoed, by that of Stanley Kubrick’s.
 After all, both men came through the School of Hard Knocks, producing some cracking films early in their careers.
 These in-turn, cemented long-lasting reputations unsullied by the flabby epics they were later to be reviled for.
 Kubrick’s template was forged with Paths of Glory and its revisionist, anti-war sentiment.
 For Lean, it was Brief Encounter: for perhaps similar reasons that we’ll explore later.

 By the time Lean came to Noël Coward’s playlet ‘Still Life’, they’d already made a trio of pictures together.
 Their partnership began in 1942, when Lean was promoted from the editing room, to direct action sequences for Coward’s own wartime drama In Which We Serve.
 This experience proved so liberating for Lean, that he swiftly advanced to fully direct two more Coward scripts.
-With the war nearing its end, at least in Europe, Lean could use this fourth – and final – collaboration, to map out his vision as a fully-formed Director.
+With the war nearing its end, at least in Europe, Lean could use Brief Encounter (his fourth & final collaboration), to map out his vision as a fully-formed Director.

 Resources were scarce, but Coward’s original piece required little more than a single set (a station tea-room), so despite its clever expansion into a three-act film script, it still made modest demands of the Denham Studio.
 At the time, Nazi Germany was still pressing its ‘V2’ rocket attacks against London, so for the night-shoot, it was deemed prudent to leave town for a while.
 The atmospheric Lancastrian station of Carnforth, offered a bolt-hole for the night-shoot with an added advantage: being so distant from London, meant the production could light the locale, unfettered by ongoing blackout restrictions in the Capital.